PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 fingerprint over every operator, tensor, constant buffer, option, shape, signature, dtype, and quantization field is identical before and after the
 move: `a83d642e4aa7903f9b34495fec2c1edb5ff8779ba6735bedde382578152657f5`
 for 22 operators and 27 tensors.
-An architecture test enforces the 2,000-line limit for the new family module and prevents the builder from returning to the legacy file.
+An architecture test preserves the op-family ownership and prevents the builder from returning to the legacy file; source line count is not an acceptance criterion.

 QLinearMatMul and QGemm now share the dedicated 238-line `op_builders/qlinear_fc.py` family module.
 This second mechanical extraction